demergent-labs/azle/the_azle_book/src/stable_structures.md

 ### Keys

-You should be wary when using `float64`, `float32`, `service`, or `func` in any type that is a key for a stable structure.
-These types do not have the ability to be strictly ordered in all cases. `service` and `func` will have no order. `float64` and `float32` will treat `NaN` as less than any other type.
+You should be wary when using a `float64`, `float32`, `Service`, or `Func` in any type that is a key for a stable structure.
+These types do not have the ability to be strictly ordered in all cases. `Service` and `Func` will have no order. `float64` and `float32` will treat `NaN` as less than any other type.
 These caveats may impact key performance.